shakhscode/Linux_and_bash_scripting/bash_scripting/README.md

 ```
 Best way to take multiple inputs is-using an array
 ```
-echo "Enter the number: "
+echo -e "Enter the numbers: \c"
+# -e is used to enable \c which is used to keep the cursor in the same line

 read -a numbers